AGDevX/Spider/README.md

   - Set `given_name` and `family_name`
   - Set _api:access_ permission
 - Validation
-- Improve Exception handling
-  - Difficult to not log StackFrames when they are undesired
 - Improve config model
   - Throw exception if required config not found
 - Improve logging